Historic Monuments in Mumbai that are almost 100 years old and still functional.

-The Gateway of India sits on the coast of the Arabian Sea at Apollo Bunder in Mumbai.
+The Gateway of India sits on the coast of the Arabian Sea at Wellington Pier (formerly known as Apollo Bunder) in Mumbai.
 This magnificent historical monument was built in 1924.
 The original idea was to commemorate the arrival of King-Emperor George V and Queen-Empress Mary, the first monarch to visit India.
 The scheduled arrival was in December 1911.

 Gateway of India is 85 feet tall and made of basalt.
 During the British rule in India, this monument was used as a symbolic ceremonial entrance to accolade important colonial personnel of British India.

 Nowadays, it’s the pride of every Mumbaikar, whereas, the original idea was to symbolize ‘Conquest and Colonial Rule.’
 Nevertheless, Mumbaikars still love it.
 A must-visit historical monument in Mumbai.